boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 I would love to test my redesign with students and see how it affects their appointment-making rate.
 Based on my own experience and what I learned from other students, redesigning the process should help tremendously.

-Unfortunately, right as I finished the prototypes and was about to get feedback from the health center manager, my school announced it was changing the testing process.
+Unfortunately, right as I finished the prototypes and was about to get feedback from the health center, my school announced it was changing the testing process.
 Now, every student will pick up at-home testing kits and test themselves while being supervised by a telehealth doctor.
-I've reached out to hear the reasoning behind the change.
-My design solution aimed to solve the problem without a comprehensive restructuring of the testing process to minimize the cost.
-I want to know why they chose to restructure the whole thing, instead of reworking the existing process.
-Did they know about the lack of student appointments and the stressed-out medical staff?
+If a student tests positive with an at-home kit, then they get sent to the health center for additional molecular testing.

+I reached out to the school to ask why they changed the process.
+They told me it was for the "flexibility and convenience" of students.
+After a few months, I'd agree; it is more convenient.
+I can pick up a couple tests on my way back from class and test whenever I want.
+More importantly, they've made our health center staff's lives a lot easier.
+Instead of bearing the full brunt of testing ~800 students, they only do follow-ups on the small number of positive tests.

 Nevertheless, I hope this new process creates fewer issues for the students and staff.
 Otherwise, I might have to redesign that one too!